ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 ---
 title: "ERC-20 Contract Walk-Through"
-description: What is in the OpenWhisk ERC-20 contract and why is it there?
+description: What is in the OpenZeppelin ERC-20 contract and why is it there?
 author: Ori Pomerantz
 lang: en
 sidebar: true
-tags: ["solidity", "erc20"]
+tags: ["solidity", "erc-20"]
 skill: beginner
 published: 2021-<month>-<day>
 ---